Globalization, Environment & Society: Study Abroad in South Africa

 About the Program

-A junior year environmental study-abroad program, the Macalester-Pomona-Swarthmore Consortium Program offers its students a unique opportunity for focused study on the theme of "Globalization, Environment & Society."
+A junior year study-abroad program, the Macalester-Pomona-Swarthmore Consortium Program offers its students a unique opportunity for focused study on the theme of "Globalization, Environment & Society."
 The program has been designed by the environmental studies faculty of these three liberal arts colleges in consultation with the University of Cape Town.
+Students from all majors are encouraged to apply.

-Students from the three Consortium schools, as well as those schools under cross-registration agreements with the three schools, may apply for the January-June, 2017 semester.
+Students from the three Consortium schools, as well as those schools under cross-registration agreements with the three schools, may apply for the January-June semester.

 Planning Your Courses at the University of Cape Town (UCT)